cybergis/Jupyter-xsede/README.md

 ## Usage

-A basic example usage of this library is shown below:
+A basic example usage of this library is shown below (using the example notebook in the repo):

 ![](Usage.jpg)